MacMittwoch/meineSicherung/README.md

 The menu will guide you to your first steps and periodic personal backups and restores.

-For background usage, please use the option "-s" for the silent mode to switch off the menu.
+For a background usage, please use the option "-s" for the silent mode to switch off the menu.
 The backup will start immediatly.

 ~~~~
 $ ./meinesicherung.sh -s